efremidze/LEAmountInputView/README.md

 ### LEAmountInputTextField

-If you want to use the textField standalone with the numberPad as an inputView, use the `LEAmountInputTextField` subclass.
+If you want to use the textField standalone with the numberPad as an inputView, use `LEAmountInputTextField`.

 ## Contributions